 "WE ARE WISER THAN WE KNOW."
 Thou who in the noontime of brightness Seest a shadow undefined.

-- Hear'st a voice that indistinctly - Whispers caution to thy mind; Thou who hast a vague foreboding - That a peril may be near, - That a peril may be near, Even when Nature smiles around thee, And thy conscience liolds the clear; Trust the warning, look before thee, Angels may the mirror show, Dimly still, but sent to guide thee; We are wiser than we know!
+Hear'st a voice that indistinctly

+Whispers caution to thy mond; Thou who hast a vague foreboding

+That a peril may be near, Even when Nature smiles around thee, And thy conscience holds the clear;

+Trust the warning, look before thee, Angels may the mirror show,

+Dimly still, but sent to guide thee; We are wiser than we know!

-- Countless chords of heavenly music.
-Struck ere earthly time began, Vibrate in immortal concord
+Countless chords of heavenly music, Struck ere earthly time began,

-- To the answering soul of man;
+Vibrate in immortal concord To the answering soul of man: Countless rays of heavenly glory

-- Countless rays of heavenly glory Shine through spirit pent in clay- On the wise men at their labors,
+Shine through spirit pent in clay-On the wise men at their labors,

-- On their children at their play.

-- Man has gazed on heavenly secrets,

-- Sunned himself in heavenly glow,
+On their children at their play.
+Man has gazed on heavenly secrets, Sunned himself in heavenly glow,

-- Seen the glory, heard the music,
+Seen the glory, heard the music, We are wiser than we know!

-- We are wiser than we know!
-Charles Mackay.
+· Charles Mackay.

-It is useless for newspapers to assert that hair dyes are poisonous, because when a woman wishes to use them she will do it.
+It is useless for, newspapers to assert that hair dyes are polsonous, because when a woman wishes to use them she will do it.
 She is brave enough to brave anything but a boil on the nose.

-Nine women have taken the degree of Doctor of Medicine at the University of Zurich since its opening in 1867, and at present there are five, or whom the correspondent is one, American ladies, students there for that degree, and who had previously been refused admission at Harvard.
+Nine women have taken the degree of-Doctor of Medicine at the University of Zurich since its opening is 1867, and at pres-ent there are five, of whom the correspondent is one, American ladies, students there for that degree; and who had previously been refused admission at Harvard.